Jamie Foxx’s Rumored 21-Year-Old Girlfriend Sela Vave Has Some Very Revealing Bikini Pics On Instagram

 “You call yourself a free spirit, a "wild thing," and you're terrified somebody's gonna stick you in a cage.
 Well baby, you're already in that cage.
 You built it yourself.
 And it's not bounded in the west by Tulip, Texas, or in the east by Somali-land.
 It's wherever you go.
 Because no matter where you run, you just end up running into yourself.” #breakfastattiffanys ????: @jozefezra

 Digging right down into the account’s archives will also bring up a bikini-clad snap of Sela reclining in grass.
-The photo dating back to November 2018 came with a powerful caption and a reminder that this girl displays her caption-mentioned “free spirit,” although the photo didn’t hold back on showing the platform just how great this girl looks in a two-piece.
+The photo dating back to November 2018 came with a powerful caption and a reminder that this girl is displaying the “free spirit” vibe mentioned in her caption, although the photo didn’t hold back on showing the platform just how great she looks in a two-piece.

 Whether in black bikinis or red swimsuits, it looks like Sela has nailed the art of swimwear delivery.